OlafHaag/UCM-WebApp/README.md

 * connect repository

 ### Postgres Add-on
-* You can either use heroku's web-interface, or herokucli.
+* You can either use heroku's web-interface, or heroku cli.
 * `flask db upgrade` to create the tables in the database

+## Local Test
+* Activate virtual environment.
+* Linux: `heroku local web`
+* Windows: `heroku local web -f Procfile.windows`